iec4b/felix/README.md

 feline namesakes, fido.py will fetch files and metadata, and **felix** will hunt for something specific.
 All commands are performed through **felix,** while fido.py works behind the scenes.
-Let **felix** climb around the data from your xml trees and folder hierarchies, and you can focus on other things.
+Let **felix** climb around the data from your xml trees and folder hierarchies so that you can save time and focus on the bigger picture.

 ## Using **felix**